 Who doesn’t love a breeze on a hot day?
-Even if it’s not air conditioned, it still gives some relief from suffocating heat.
-There are a couple ways you can make this work at an outdoor market:
+Even if it’s not air-conditioned, it still gives some relief from suffocating heat.
+There are a couple of ways you can make this work at an outdoor market:

 You can find these at the dollar store and you don’t need a ton because they’re not to give away.
 They’re just for shoppers to use while they’re in your market booth.

 - Small table – something to sit at the entry of your booth

 - Basket – something for the fans to sit in on the table